Girl/Boy EP

-Girl/Boy EP is a 1996 EP by Richard D. James under the alias Aphex Twin.
-It was released through Warp on 19 August 1996.
+Girl/Boy EP is an EP by the British electronic music producer and DJ Aphex Twin.
+It was released through the label Warp on 19 August 1996.
 It peaked at number 64 on the UK Singles Chart.

 Artwork

-The sleeve cover features a photograph of a memorial for James' older brother, also called Richard, who died at birth.
+The sleeve cover features a photograph of a memorial for James' older brother, with whom he shared his name, who died at birth.
 In a 1996 interview, James said, "My mum was so upset about it when he died that she kept his name on but forgot about him, thinking 'The next boy I have, that'll be him.'"

 Critical reception

-NME named it the 35th best track of 1996.
-In 2017, Fact placed it at number 11 on the "50 Best Aphex Twin Tracks of All Time" list.
+NME named the EP's title track the 35th best of 1996, while Fact placed it at number 11 on their 2017 "50 Best Aphex Twin Tracks of All Time" list.